-A common myth says that pregnant women need to start eating enough food for two people.
+A Unit of The Aga Khan Hospital and Medical College Foundation; Licensed under Section 42 of the Companies Ordinance Registered Office: Stadium Road, P.O.
+Box 3500, Karachi 74800, Pakistan A common myth says that pregnant women need to start eating enough food for tw people.
 While it is true that your body requires extra nutrients during pregnancy in order to keep you and your baby healthy, it does not mean that you need to eat twice as much.
 In fact, it is recommended that a caloric increase of as little as 300 calories per day in more than enough for most women.
 The average pregnancy weight-gain is 25 to 35 pounds, but it varies from woman to woman depending, among other things, on her pre-pregnancy weight.
 Talk to your doctor about your weight-gain goal.